UI • INTERACTION • PRODUCT DESIGN

 Game Card Redesign

-The media gallery feature is currently in development so I’m not able to show it on this page.
+The media gallery is currently in development so I’m not able to show it on this page.
 I’m also unable to show any process work or specifics of my process due to my NDA.
-However, I’d love to share it with you in an interview setting!
+Please contact me at firstname.lastname@example.org if you have any questions.

 UI / Visual Design